|Policy Title||Extra Service Compensation for Faculty and Professional Employees|

 Faculty members with an academic year obligation may teach for additional compensation during the summer and winter.
 The amount of compensation allowable for faculty teaching during the summer is established by the System Administration office in Albany and is as follows.

-The maximum amount of compensation for summer and winter instruction is 22.2% of the faculty member’s previous year base salary.
-Summer session and winter session compensation may not be received in addition to other extra service monies as indicated above.
+The maximum amount of compensation for summer duties, including instruction, is 1/9 of the faculty member's base salary per month of non-obligation.
+Summer session compensation may be received in addition to other extra service monies as indicated above but must stay within the 1/9 per month limit.
+Winter session is taught during the faculty member's months of obligation and counts towards their calendar year 20% maximum

 Faculty members who have twelve-month obligations may receive additional compensation for teaching during the summer and winter sessions under the usual rules for extra service.